fintanduffy/health-gym/README.md

 Open a new terminal window and go to the Universal Health application directory:
 >$ cd ~/fabric-samples/health-gym/organization/universalhealth/application

-Enroll the health insurance company admin user
+Enroll the health insurance company admin user:
 >$ node enrollUser.js

-Issue the gym plan
+Issue the gym plan:
 >$ node issue.js UniversalHealth 00002 2021-04-25 2021-04-26 2022-04-26 0 100000 2 52 1 1

 Change to the globo gym application directory: